ThatCoolCoder/foss-rcas/README.md

         - But it's been decided that code-loading is beyond the scope of this project, at least for 1.0
     - What things are synced:
         - rb pos/vel/angle/angvel
+        - channels
-    - Options for handling addons (note: as server is always one location, if that is allowed to be an addon then it is specified by server):
+    - Options for handling addons
         - No addons (that's boring and sad)
         - Addons are specified by server & you're locked to that (it will install them if you don't have it)
             - if there's a repo it can contain link repo version in addition to raw pck downloads